run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/project-management.md

 ---
 ## Introduction

-The Administrator creates Run:AI Projects using via the [Administrator user interface](../../../../admin-ui-setup/project-setup/#create-a-new-project).
+The Administrator creates Run:AI Projects using via the [Run:AI user interface](../../../../admin-ui-setup/project-setup/#create-a-new-project).
 When enabling [Researcher Authentication](../../config/researcher-authentication.md) you also assign users to Projects.

 Run:AI Projects are implemented as Kubernetes namespaces.
 When creating a new Run:AI Project, Run:AI does the following automatically: